What to Pack for the Mountains in Winter and Summer: The Ultimate Guide

 Revel IV MID Polar M

-You can either buy a pre-made first aid kit (such as the Lifesystems camping kit) or make sure to pack the following:
+You can either buy a ready-made first aid kit (such as the Lifesystems Camping Kit) or remember to pack the following:

 • plasters,